NickyROV/turtleFish_2023/README.md

 # turtleFish
-Simple ROV with Touch Screen as interface

-This is project intended to build a simple ROV with 4x3phase thruster.
+This project intended to build a simple 4 x 3 phase thruster ROV with Touch Screen as interface.

 Top side Hardware :